-According to SmallBizTrends, 3 out 4 of small business reported that they were successful last year.
+According to SmallBizTrends, 3 out 4 of small business reported success last year.
 Were you one of them?
 If so, you have some planning to do.
 If not, you may have some fixing to do.

 The Success of Small Businesses is Key to Continued Economic Growth

 The success of small businesses is extremely important to the overall economy of the U.S. because of their sheer volume.
 The Small Business Administration (SBA) puts the number of small businesses at 30.2 million for 2018.
 In other words, that’s 1 small business for every 5 Americans.